mckees/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 The Gen/Xe target may be specified using a codename (e.g. TGLLP) or number (e.g. gen12).
 The case is not significant, so tgllp, TGLLP, and Tgllp are all equivalent.

-Some Xe targets have steppings: A0, B0, etc...
-Stepping is different GPU version inside single Xe target.
-It is used to update GPU, fix HW bugs, perf improvements.

-To specify stepping in close-to-metal way, revision id is used.
-Option Qxcm_revid passes revision id, corresponding to stepping.

 When a Gen/Xe target is specified, two macros are predefined.
 The macro CM_GENX is given a value which identifies the target.
 For Gen targets only, macro of the form CM_GEN\ *n* is defined (without a value).